-The CAPER requires a 15-day public notice and is published in newspaper's of general circulation in English, Spanish and Vietnamese so that Citizens will be provided reasonable notice to review and present comments on performance reports.
-A copy of the CAPER will be available at QC Community Services website: www.occommunityservices.org.
-Click on the Housing and Community Development link and then click on the Community Development link, and look for the CAPER link.
+The CAPER requires a 15-day public notice and is published in newspapers of general circulation in English, Spanish and Vietnamese so that Citizens will be provided reasonable notice to review and present comments on performance reports.
+A copy of the CAPER will be available at QC Community Services website: www.occommunityservices.org/hcd.
+Click on the Community Development link and look for the CAPER link.